department-of-veterans-affairs/caseflow/docs/ready.md

 Acceptance criteria includes handling for the following (or explicitly stating that they are out of scope or not applicable):

 **Summary**
-The purpose of this checklist are for designers to think about This is NOT meant to be written
+The purpose of the Ready for Dev checklist are for designers and developers to consider all aspects of a new design and interactions for an application.
+This will help us prevent excessive dialogues between designers and developers during development.
+We highly discourage putting all of the information below in one ticket.

 #### Story / Description
 1. Where applicable (for more complicated tickets), please include a brief rationale for this solution to the problem.